alejandrogavilanes/Copilot-Agent-MCP-template/README.md

 - Unrestricted access mode for development environments
 - Docker networking setup for local database connections

+Note: For global Amazon Q integration, copy the mcp.json file to ~/.aws/amazonq/ directory.
+While both config.json and mcp.json are provided in this template, only mcp.json is required in the global Amazon Q configuration directory for MCP setup.

 ## Usage Instructions

 ### Prerequisites